Skip to main content

 🏆 Editor's ChoiceBest for Enterprise

-Microsoft's Semantic Kernel provides enterprise-grade AI orchestration with native .NET/Java/Python support, Azure integration, and the security and compliance features large organizations require.
+Microsoft's Semantic Kernel provides a developer-oriented AI orchestration SDK with native .NET/Java/Python relevance, Azure alignment, and deployment-controlled security posture for organizations that can implement their own production controls.

 Selected March 2026View all picks →